claireleu/dsc-snake-tournament/README.md

 - **Snake behavior**:
   - Movement is grid-based (20px per step).
   - Directional changes are handled in the `handleKeyPress` function.
-  - Freezing mechanics prevent movement for a short duration on collisions.
+  - Freezing mechanics prevent movement for a short duration after collisions.
 - **Food generation**: Randomly placed within the canvas boundaries.
 - **Score updates**: Displayed in real-time in the game UI.

 ## Future Improvements
 - Add sound effects for eating food and collisions.
-- Implement power-ups for speed boosts or extra points.
 - Enhance graphics with animations and smoother transitions.

-## Requirements
-- A modern web browser (Chrome, Firefox, Edge, etc.).
-- No additional installations required.

 ## Running the Game
 Simply open the `index.html` file in a browser to play.

----

-If you have any questions or want additional features, feel free to suggest!